saltyorg/docs/docs/reference/guides/rclone-remote.md

 This article describes how to create an rclone remote

+This article walks through creating a Google Drive remote, but basically the same process is followed for any type of remote; dropbox, sftp, whatever.
+Choose the desired type of remote in step 4 and follow the prompts.

 ## Prerequisites

 To go through this process, you will need either one of these for your Google account: